gabbachat/client.old/docs/controllers.md

 # MODELS

-Pog includes a useful Model helper function that will bootstrap all of your routes & controllers needed to make it work.
+gabba includes a useful Model helper function that will bootstrap all of your routes & controllers needed to make it work.
 You will still need to create the controller and model files, but greatly simplifies the process.

 ## DEFAULT